heremaps/xyz-documentation/docs/api/concepts/jsonschema.md

 }
 ```

+!!!
+Warning "The $id properties of the schema must not include whitespace characters"

 ## Primitive Types

 A JSON document to which a schema is applied is known as an 'instance'.
 An instance has one of six primitive types and a range of possible values: